Disservin/Smallbrain/README.md

 ### Engines

-The following engines have tought me a lot about chess programming and I'd like to thank their authors for their work:
+The following engines have taught me a lot about chess programming and I'd like to thank their authors for their work:

 - [Stockfish](https://github.com/official-stockfish/Stockfish)
 - [Koivisto](https://github.com/Luecx/Koivisto)